-Whenever possible, deteriorated materials and architectural features shall be repaired rather than replaced.
+Retention of exterior historic material.
+Removal or alteration of historic exterior materials and features shall be avoided during the construction of new additions or exterior alterations.
+Whenever possible, dDeteriorated materials and architectural features shall be repaired rather than replaced, unless the material is beyond repair.
 In the event replacement of an existing feature is necessary, new materials shall, to the extent possible, match those of the original building in terms of composition, design, color, texture, and other visual features.